hostari/thunderstore_downloader/README.md

 # thunderstore_downloader

-A crystal wrapper to download and unzip thunderstore package versions and walk through each files within the folder to get their SHA256 hashes.
+Downloads and unzips thunderstore package versions and walks through each file within the folder to get its SHA256 hash.

 ## Installation